yungookim/pm2-monitor/README.md

 pm2-monitor
 ===========

-Please note that this is still under heavy development and it's not ready for production environment.
+Please note that this project is under heavy development and it's not ready for production environment.

 Web monitoring layer for [pm2](https://github.com/Unitech/pm2) web api